Bargaining Unit: Office and Clerical Employee Unit

 - Researches and interprets pertinent information from drawings, sketches, maps, field books, and catalogues.
 Performs and review engineering calculations.

-- Conducts surveys related to design, construction, and location of facilities and assists with the preparation of designs, plans, estimates, reports, specifications, and prepares maps, graphics and visual displays for public meetings.
+- Conducts surveys related to design, construction, and location of facilities and assists with preparing designs, plans, estimates, reports, specifications, and prepares maps, graphics and visual displays for public meetings.

 - Maintains records; may prepare correspondence and reports.